lsst/dp0-2_lsst_io/data-access-analysis-tools/api-intro.rst

 Get started with TOPCAT
 -----------------------

+This section provides a basic step-by-step guide to get TOPCAT set up to explore the DP0.2 tables.

-0. Create an RSP access token as described above.
-(See the `Creating user tokens webpage
+**1. Create an RSP access token.**
-   <https://rsp.lsst.io/guides/auth/creating-user-tokens.html>`_ for a step-by-step guide
-   for creating an RSP access token.
+See the `Creating user tokens webpage <https://rsp.lsst.io/guides/auth/creating-user-tokens.html>`_ for a step-by-step guide for creating an RSP access token.
 It is recommended that the token you create has the following propoerties:  a name that includes "TOPCAT" as a substring, a scope of ``read:tap``, and no expiration date.)  *It is highly recommended to cut-and-paste the token somewhere secure for future reference.*

-1. Start up TOPCAT on your own computer (see `TOPCAT homepage <http://www.star.bris.ac.uk/~mbt/topcat/>`_ for download and install instructions).
+**2. Start up TOPCAT on your own computer.**
+See `TOPCAT homepage <http://www.star.bris.ac.uk/~mbt/topcat/>`_ for download and install instructions.

-2. Click on "Table Access Protocol (TAP) Query" under the “VO” menu.
+**3. Click on "Table Access Protocol (TAP) Query" under the “VO” menu.**

 .. figure:: /_static/API_TOPCAT_DLT_1.png
     :name: API_TOPCAT_DLT_1